When is the cheapest time of year to fly to Orlando?

 When is the best time to visit Orlando?

-Theme Park Capital of the World, Orlando, is the perfect holiday destination for families looking for an action-packed trip away in the USA, while benefiting from gloriously warm weather.
+Theme Park Capital of the World, Orlando, is the perfect holiday destination for families looking for an action-packed trip, while benefiting from gloriously warm weather.
 Of course, there is the world-famous Walt Disney World Resort, but it has so much more than that to offer.

 When you choose to visit Orlando can make a huge difference to the cost of your holiday, so it’s certainly worth carefully planning your sunny escape to Florida.
 There are also times of the year when the subtropical climate can rain on your dreams of beautiful weather and outdoor adventures.
 The number of visitors can affect how much you enjoy your holiday, so take into account school holidays, local events, and business travellers.